Pioneers of the "Folk Revival"

 The current lineup includes: Mike McCoy, a veteran folk performer and singer/songwriter who has performed with The Brothers Four on special recording projects and occasional stage presentations since the late 1960s; Washington native, Karl Olsen, a folk performer, choral director and writer and arranger; Washington State's Mark Pearson, guitarist, banjo player extraordinaire and singer/songwriter who has been such a strong and consistent part of the Group's signature sound since he originally joined in the late 1960s; and Founding Member and Seattle native, Bob Flick, bass player, group leader and singer/songwriter.

-New CD - The Brothers Four Renewal
+Latest CD - The Brothers Four Renewal

 The Brothers Four Renewal (2018)

-Enjoy a Newly Available Live Video
+Enjoy A Live Video

 The Brothers Four perform "I Hear America Singing" live in Tokyo June 7, 2014